digwit678/DIGCREAT_AUDIO_PROCESSION/README.md

 ## Training
 <p>
 DDSP achitecture is based on a transformer network.
 That´s where the ddsp library comes in: it offers sound modules (synthesizers) which are differentiable and therefore can use back propagation to tune their synthesizer parameters (analog to recreating a sound on a synthesizer) and do not learn as much bias as the other models by the help of deep specialized and structured layers.
-Thanks to specialized layer types we have ***faster training of autoencoders*** and therefore quick feedback, which offers a *more instrument like workflow* than iterating for 16 hours of training until you can implement further changes.</p>
+Thanks to specialized layer types we have <b><i>faster training of autoencoders</i></b> and therefore quick feedback, which offers a *more instrument like workflow* than iterating for 16 hours of training until you can implement further changes.</p>

 <h3 align="center">  Training of Autoencoders </h3>
 <img width="1638" alt="ddsp_autoencoder" src="https://user-images.githubusercontent.com/24375094/208653552-06a19ab8-fbaa-4c42-86fc-490c9ce4b0e8.png">